Compare two cars

 Safety

-A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
-Still, apart from the official crash test results there are other things we need to be aware of.
+The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
+That aside, let's consider some other aspects which affect safety.
 The second vehicle is a luxury car and that gives it a marginal advantage over the large family car competitor, at least that's what statistics show.
 Furthermore, taking kerb weight as an important factor into account, Arteon offers a marginal difference of 6% more metal.

 Reliability

 Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Volkswagen does have a slight advantage, at least on all of the models level.
 These are the official statistics, while our visitors describe reliability of BMW with an average rating of 4.1, and models under the Volkswagen badge with 4.2 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-That apart, owners of different cars powered by the same engine as 4 Series Gran Coupe rank it on average as 3.0 out of 5, exactly the same as the other one.
+We should definitely mention that owners of cars with the same powertrain as 4 Series Gran Coupe rank it on average as 3.0 out of 5, exactly the same as the other one.

 Performance & Fuel economy